daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 pip install https://github.com/jupyter/nbconvert/archive/6.0.0a6.zip
 ```

-> Note: we will use many more packages than those listed above across the MDS program, however we will manage these using virtual environments (which you will learn about in DSCI 521: Platforms for Data Science).
+> **Note**: we will use many more packages than those listed above across the MDS program, however we will manage these using virtual environments (which you will learn about in DSCI 521: Platforms for Data Science).

 ### JupyterLab setup

 We will be using the Jupytext Python package and the JupyterLab git extension to facilitate using Jupyter notebooks with Git & GitHub.
 Install them via the following commands:

 ```
-conda install -y nodejs=10.*
+conda install nodejs=15.*
-pip install --upgrade jupyterlab-git conda install -y jupytext=1.* jupyter lab build
+conda install -c conda-forge jupyterlab jupyterlab-git jupytext
 ```

 To test that your JupyterLab installation is functional, you can type `jupyter lab` into a terminal, which should open a new tab in your default browser with the JupyterLab interface.